ElpeAJ/cybersecurity-sprint-notes/modules/09-wireshark-and-tcpdump-fundamentals.md

-# Module 3 — Week 3, Day 1: Wireshark & Tcpdump Fundamentals
+# Day 9: Wireshark & Tcpdump Fundamentals

-## 🌐 Packet Capture Architecture & Engines
+## Packet Capture Architecture & Engines
 * **Packet Definition:** A small, structured unit of data transmitted across a routing computer network.
 * **Core Interception Mechanics:** Packet capturing is the active interception and recording of network traffic at the networking layer.
 * **Driver Architecture:** Wireshark does not capture raw data independently.
 Instead, it interfaces directly with low-level capture engines to intercept raw streams directly from the network interface card (network adapter):